Abstract volumes for AGES events held from 2000 to 2025 are available for download from the GEMIS website.

 AGES 2021 was held at the Alice Springs Convention Centre on 20 and 21 April and was attended by over 260 participants from across Australia.
 This event was delivered in line with an approved COVID-19 event safety plan for the conference and workshop venues, taking into account the latest health guidelines at the time.

-While AGES 2020 was cancelled due to COVID-19 restrictions, the following AGES 2020 resources are available for download from the GEMIS website:
+While AGES 2020 was cancelled due to COVID-19 restrictions, the following AGES 2020 resources were released:

 AGES 2019 was held on March 19 and 20.